Logo preload

 Last month, I experienced the greatest tech and nonprofit show on Earth at NetHope’s 2019 Global Summit.
 Tech companies and nonprofits big and small were all on deck having conversations, building integrations, and creating a movement to better support the most ailing needs of the world using technology.

 Spatial Networks, NetHope and Mapbox co-hosted a hands-on workshop instructing participants on the functionality of the Fulcrum platform and Mapbox.
-The workshop was personalized to allow participants to understand how to use both tools in an integrated instance that NetHope had previously deployed.
-It’s rare that our very different sectors have the chance to be so intimate about our interests and solutions, but now I know it’s paramount that we do.
+The workshop was personalized, enabling participants to learn how to use both tools in an integrated instance that NetHope had deployed.
+It’s rare for our diverse sectors to engage so closely with our interests and solutions.
+However, I now understand that it is paramount that we do so.

 NetHope, Spatial Networks, Splunk, Mapbox and Amazon debrief on solutions at the NetHope Summit.